Azure/reliable-web-app-pattern-dotnet/workshop/7 - Performance Efficiency/README.md

     }
     ```

-1. Now we want to cache some of the most used data in our application, and that is getting concerts from the database.
+1. Now, we want to cache some of the most used data in our application, and that is getting concerts from the database.
 Open the **SqlDatabaseConcertRepository.cs** file found in the **Services/SqlDatabaseConcertRepository** folder of the **Relecloud.Web.Api** project.
-1. Create a private class-level variable to hold the distributed cache.
+1. A Private class-level variable holds the distributed cache.

     ```csharp
     private readonly IDistributedCache cache;
     ```

-1. Update the constructor so it accepts an `IDistributedCache` parameter.
-The finished version shoud look like this:
+1. The constructor accepts an `IDistributedCache` parameter.

     ```csharp
     public SqlDatabaseConcertRepository(ConcertDataContext database, IDistributedCache cache)